 - Expert testimony on firearms, less-than-lethal devices, or proper police procedures

-Even though police undergo extensive training on how to use proper procedure in encounters with citizens, brutality and misconduct by police officers remains an all-too-common occurrence.
+Even though police undergo extensive training on how to use the proper procedures in encounters with citizens, brutality, and misconduct by police officers remain an all-too-common occurrence.
 While it may not make sense that people sworn to uphold the law would choose to break it, various causes and factors can create the conditions for police misconduct and brutality, including:

 - Insufficient training of police officers regarding the limits of police power, proper use of force, de-escalation techniques, or handling and supervision of suspects or detainees